MosabAboidrees/Nubia-Bench---Portfolio-Project/README.md

 ## License

 Nubia Bench is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For inquiries or support, reach out to the team:
 - Mosab Aboidrees Altraifi Yousif
 - Mohamedalfateh T. M. SAEED
-- Azza Omer Mohamed